SD3004/sd3004.github.io/about.md

 layout: page
 ---

-Click on the @icon-user-graduate icon to take a screen shot.
+Click on the @icon-camera con to take a screen shot.